MLMondays/MLMONDAYS/README.md

 pip install tensorflow --upgrade   # --> yes, this needs to be run twice (likely) pip install tensorflow-gpu --upgrade
 ```

+### Google Colab workflow

+In each section, there are notebooks you can run on Google Colab instead of your own machine.
+They are identified by `colab` in the name.

+Colab provide free GPU access to run these computational notebooks.
+If you save the notebooks to your own Google Drive, you can launch them from there.

 ## Useful Links